How we’re responding to the coronavirus outbreak

 We’re minimising home visits to avoid spreading the virus.
 All our offices are closed to the public.
 We’ve suspended our usual service standards for the duration of the outbreak.
 We have continued to offer and emergency repairs service and are now reintroducing other repairs.
 However we’re postponing other works including garden assistance to avoid unnecessary contact.

 You can report routine repairs online.
 You must report emergency repairs by calling us on 0115 915 2222.
-We aim to respond to all genuine emergencies and log any other repairs to attend to when we return to our normal services.
+We aim to respond quickly to all genuine emergencies and to attend to other repairs as soon as we can.

 If we do need to come to your home for essential works, such as gas servicing, we will maintain social distancing.
 We will ask you if you are self-isolating or displaying symptoms before coming into your home.
 Where it is needed our visiting staff have been provided with protective equipment to keep both you and them safe.